trman/rainloop_ynh/README.md

 To configure your instance, go to the admin panel, then "Domains" and add a domain in accord with your mail server setup.

-Login issues :
-Yunohost email credentials are based on username and not on email address.
-If you want to use your "real mail address" you should :
-- Enable plugins
-- Use "custom-login-mapping" plugin
-- Mapping should be the following : "email_you_want_to_use:ynh_username"

 To access the database (required for contacts), the paramaters are the following :
 - Database name : rainloop
 - Password : the_database_password_indicated_at_installation